mparram/test-ovn/readme.md

 ```
 oc scale deployment/metrics --replicas=5
 ```
-7. Once everything is deployed, you can check the http_request_duration_seconds_max metric in Observe -> Metrics until the first pod shows a peak above 1 second.
+7. Once everything is deployed, you can check the http_request_errors_total metric in Observe -> Metrics until the first pod shows a peak above 1 second.
 By accessing the log of that pod, you will be able to see the timestamp and the source port.